 Q. Will I have a chance to perform?

 Yes, absolutely.
 There will be several types of opportunities to perform solo and/or chamber music, based on teacher recommendation.
-Performances range from Masterclasses and less formal Performance Forums, to outreach performances in the community, evening showcases, and the Saturday night series, in which some of the most outstanding students are selected to perform in one of our beautiful recital halls.
+Performances range from Masterclasses and less formal Studio Classes, to outreach performances in the community, evening showcases, and the Friday night series, in which many of our outstanding students are selected to perform in one of our beautiful recital halls.
 Additionally, some students will be selected to participate in side-by-side rehearsals and/or concerts with faculty and guest artists.

 Q. What is Presentation Seminar?